asamy/ksm/README.md

 - Port `Makefile` and/or provide some project (e.g. `KDevelop` or similar).
 Makefile is prefered
 - Port `mm.h` functions (`mm_alloc_pool, mm_free_pool, __mm_free_pool`).
 You'll need `__get_free_page` instead of `ExAllocatePool`.
-- Port `acpi.cp` (not really needed) for power handling (re-virtualization) or comment it out otherwise.
+- Port `acpi.c` (not really needed) for re-virtualization on S1-3 or S4 state (commenting it out is OK).
 - Port `main.c` for some internal windows stuff, e.g. `DriverEntry`, etc.  Perhaps even rename to something like main_windows.c or similar.
 - Port `page.c` for the hooking example (not required, but it's essential to demonstrate usage).
 - Port `x64.asm` to inline assembly perhaps or some other GAS file, shouldn't be too difficult (MASM -> GAS/NASM, GAS prefered).